Reno v. American Civil Liberties Union (1997)

 The ruling affects digital political organizing by:

-- Protecting robust political debate online from government content regulation
+- Protecting political debate online from government content regulation

 - Ensuring platforms can host controversial political speech without government interference